Request a 30-minute demo

 select id from cleaned_listings

-You can then run this test using dbt test:
+You can then run this test using the dbt test command:

 $ dbt test